John Tomlinson, Baron Tomlinson: Parliamentary career

 After his defeat in 1979, he lectured at Solihull College of Technology.

-After unsuccessfully standing in the new constituency of North Warwickshire at the General lect held in June 1983, in 1984, Tomlinson was elected as Labour Co-operative Member of the European Parliament (MEP) for the new euro-constituency of Birmingham West.
+After unsuccessfully standing in the new constituency of North Warwickshire at the general election held in June 1983, in 1984, Tomlinson was elected as Labour Co-operative Member of the European Parliament (MEP) for the new euro-constituency of Birmingham West.
 He was re-elected in the 1989 European election and in the 1994 election, but did not stand for re-election under the new list system in the 1999 election.